 Visit the Mount Rushmore National Memorial on Heritage Treasures Day, 2021

 The USA has its fair share of iconic landmarks.
 From man-made offerings like the Liberty Bell and the world-renowned Statue of Liberty to natural monuments such as the Grand Canyon, there are plenty of places to visit to mark Heritage Treasures Day in January 2021.
 One such landmark is the Mount Rushmore National Memorial in South Dakota.
-Set in the Black Hills region, it’s the perfect opportunity to mix national history with a secluded getaway, and what could be more secluded than a getaway in cabin rentals in South Dakota, tucked away in the stunning Black Hills National Forest?
+Set in the Black Hills region, it’s the perfect opportunity to mix national history with a secluded getaway, and what could be more secluded than a getaway in South Dakota, tucked away in the stunning Black Hills National Forest?